 As Chief of Staff, for Harris County Precinct One Constable’s Office, Erica Davis focuses on building bridges between Law Enforcement and the Community.
 As a true public servant, Erica develops educational safety seminars to all communities; provide resource fairs for low-income communities and developed multiple platforms for youth to dialogue on progressive issues.
 She believes in working with everyone with a common goal to best practices, policies, and procedures.

 Prior to the Constables office, Erica worked as a High School Spanish Teacher and served as interim director for the Acres Homes Chamber for Business & Economic Development.
 Erica Davis holds a BA in Interpersonal Communications with a minor in Spanish from the University of Houston and recently graduated from the University of Texas at Austin LBJ School of Public Affairs.
-To further her education, Erica will attend Columbia University- New York this Fall.
+Erica is currently a graduate student at Columbia University- New York to further her education.

 Erica Davis is a proud Veteran’s wife to David, devoted bonus mom to Elijah, & native Houstonian.
 In her free time, you can find her having uncomfortable conversations about disparities within all communities.

 Erica is eager to bring diversity and a millennial voice to the department of Education to only add to the great work of Harris County Department of Education.
 She wants to focus on outreach initiatives, and more public involvement as community needs change.
 Student and Adult resources for all communities to excel.
 Mrs. Davis believes in closing the achievement gap and focuses on ways that all children can succeed with the resources from the Harris County Department of Education.

 University of Texas at Austin